leifdenby/moistconvection/README.md

 - [CONSTRAIN](cases/CONSTRAIN) cold air outbreak, old air from the polar cap sweeps off the ice edge over open water, leading to convection

+_although not convection the following test-cases are frequency referenced in the literature too so were included in the repo_:

+- [EUROCS_FIRE-I](cases/EUROCS_FIRE-I) diurnal formation of stratocumulus over off the coast of California from FIRE I campaign.

 ## List of acronyms

 - *GCSS* GEWEX Cloud System Study